5l1v3r1/WifiPassword-Stealer/README.md

 # WifiPassword-Stealer
-Get All Wifi Passwords and Send to your Mail
+Get All Connected Wifi Passwords and Send to your Mail

 ## EXE FILE